Table of Contents

 Exercise is an important part of any treatment plan for back or knee pain.
 Not only can it help to improve your overall health, but it can also help to reduce the pain and discomfort associated with these conditions.

-There are many different types of exercises that can be beneficial, but some of the best exercises for back and knee pain relief include:
+Many different types of exercises can be beneficial, but some of the best exercises for back and knee pain relief include:

 – Aerobic exercise: This type of exercise helps to increase your heart rate and can be performed using a variety of activities, such as walking, running, or biking.